How to prevent melting snow from flooding your basement

 Sometimes, flooding may be inevitable.
 If that’s the case, you’ll want to prepare for the worst.
 Keep valuables off the floor and away from hazardous areas.

 According to the Institute for Business & Home Safety, there is no guaranteed way to prevent all water damage in your residence.
-If the worst happens, contact a restoration company as soon as possible.
+If the worst happens, contact a water damage repair expert as soon as possible.
 The first 24 hours to 48 hours are vital in mitigating damage and preventing additional hazards, such as mold growth, according to the EPA.